Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Methodology

 Each participant explored the touchscreen at different speeds and forces while it was excited with 15 logarithmically spaced sinusoidal signals ranging from 30~Hz to 2~kHz.
 Each signal was amplitude-modulated with a 7~kHz carrier frequency, as defined in Equation~\eqref{eqn: AM signal}.
 The peak-to-peak amplitude of the final input voltage signal was 150~$V_{pp}$.

 Each trial lasted 17 seconds and consisted of two phases.
-During the first 7 seconds, the participant adjusted their finger exploration to the experimental conditions; however, their interaction data was not recorded during this period.
-In the remaining 10 seconds, we recorded lateral force and skin vibration data.
-During this period, the participants swiped the touchscreen from left to right six times.
-After each trial, the process was repeated for subsequent trials.
+During the initial 7 seconds, the participant adjusted their finger movements to match the experimental conditions; however, no interaction data was recorded during this period.
+In the subsequent 10 seconds, we measured the friction between the fingertip and the touchscreen using a force sensor mounted beneath the surface, as participants slid their finger at the instructed speed and applied normal force.
+This measurement captured both the baseline friction with the smooth glass and the additional friction induced by electrovibration.
+Concurrently, we recorded fingertip skin vibrations using an accelerometer attached to the participant's fingernail.
+Participants typically completed more than six swipes in 10 seconds—--approximately three lateral and three medial.
+At the lowest speed (20~mm/s), each 70~mm swipe took around 2.35~s, reducing the average to three lateral and two medial swipes.
+The procedure was repeated for each subsequent trial.

 This experimental configuration resulted in 375 trials (15 frequencies $\times$ 5 speeds $\times$ 5 forces) for each participant.
 After every 15 trials, we gave the participants a 10-second break.
 Each participant spent approximately 6 hours completing data collection.
 Due to the long experiment duration, the participants performed the experiment in multiple sessions.